 They can be used for easy dirt trails but are best for errands, rides around town or family outings.
-As The Bicycle Man bike shop notes, "they are not high performance bikes."
+As the Bicycle Man bike shop notes, "they are not high-performance bikes."

 Comfort Bike Features

 These bikes are also typically equipped with a suspension system in the front fork and on the saddle or seat post to absorb and reduce shock.
 Additionally, saddles will usually be amply cushioned with gel or foam.
-The top tube of the frame is shorter than road or mountain bikes, and handle bars are positioned higher for a more upright ride that is easy on the back.
+The top tube of the frame is shorter than road or mountain bikes, and handle bars are positioned higher for a more upright ride that's easy on the back.

 Hybrid Bike Features

 Hybrids generally come with the larger 700c wheels typical of road bikes, with narrower tires and smaller tread than comfort bikes.
 The high air pressure in these tires makes it easier for riders to go faster and farther.
 A few models are available with the 26-inch tires that are normally found on comfort and mountain bikes.

 Which bike is right for you depends are your needs and intended uses.
 Casual cyclists who want a more versatile bike to ride on paved and dirt roads at longer distances, as well as for easy rides around town, should choose a hybrid bike.